-Sandblasting equipment is a term that applies to a number of devices designed to clean or resurface industrial products and components through the use of pressurized abrasive particles.
+Sandblasting is a type of abrasive blasting process that propels materials at a high pressure to smooth out rough surfaces.
+The term sandblast equipment applies to a number of devices designed to use sand to clean or resurface industrial products and components.
 Using pressurized water, compressed air or centrifugal wheels, the capabilities of these machines greatly expand industrial cleaning possibilities.

 Sandblasters can be used to remove coatings, roughen smooth surfaces, smooth rough surfaces, etch, carve, degrease, deburry, peen, deflash and descale a number of industrial apparatuses made of metal, wood, plastic and glass.
 Such versatility allows heavy use of these mechanisms in automotive, shipbuilding, construction, agriculture, industrial cleaning and processing, aerospace, decorative design, woodworking and glass industries.
 Both heavy duty and precision parts are easily resurfaced using sandblast equipment.
 Automated blasting systems are used for precision parts such as nuts, bolts, decorative glass, printed circuit boards and engine components which are mounted on a conveyor and moved through a blast cabinet.
 Portable sand blasters, which may be automated or hand operated, can be brought to a worksite for use on larger constructs such as ships, bridges, building components, aircraft and heat exchangers.
 In addition to portability and degree of automation, abrasive media selection, surface condition, size, shape, weight, finish specifications, media flow and blast pressure should all be carefully considered when selecting the proper piece of equipment for a given sandblasting application.